- Terms & Conditions of Use

-Cookies.
-Cookies are small files that are stored on your computer by your web browser.
-A cookie allows the services to recognize whether you have visited before and may store user preferences and other information.
-Cookies also can record events related to your device’s activity on our services, including the pages viewed, products viewed, purchase history, and date and time of browsing.
-They also can record information related to your device (e.g., browser type, device type, operating system, version, IP address) and events relating to ad serving activity, such as the number of ads displayed on your device, and ads clicked.
+Browser (HTTP) Cookies.
+Cookies are small files that are transferred to your web browser through our Sites.
+Cookies allow us to track and record certain user information, such as to recognize whether you have visited our Sites and Services before and may store user preferences and other information.
+Cookies also can record events related to your use and activity on our Sites and Services and, in some cases third party sites and services.
+The information recorded may include, for example, the pages and products viewed by you, how you navigate through our Sites, your purchase history, date and time of browsing, and your communications or content typed into webforms, chat boxes or search queries.
+Cookies also can record information related to your device (e.g., browser type, device type, operating system, version, IP address, online identifiers, and referring URL) and events relating to ad serving activity, such as the number of ads displayed on your device, and ads clicked by you.

-- First-party cookies are placed by the site that you visit.
-They can make your experience on the web more efficient.
+- First-party cookies.
+These are cookies that are placed by ASICS and are generally used to improve and enhance your experience on our Sites.
 For example, they help us remember:

 - Your log-in name; and